MarcScheib/aurelia-notify/doc/Intro.md

 - ```danger(message, settings)```

 Each method takes a message parameter which is shown as the notification message and, optionally, a settings object base on above's configuration parameters.
-The methods internally call ```notify(message, settings, level)```, which can also be used to show notifications.
+The methods internally call ```notify(model, settings, level)```, which can also be used to show notifications.
 It has a third parameter specifying the level or severity of the notification and, thus, the color of the notification box (when using the default).
 By default, the levels map to Bootstraps equivalents.
 The following code snippets show some examples:

 This snippet shows a success notification which hides automatically after 5 seconds.